-c) where the Stage mark is below 20%, or where a student did not undertake any reassessment with no substantiated extenuating circumstances, to withdraw from the University d) where the student has not met the requirements to proceed having had three opportunities to undertake the assessment for a module, he/she would be required to withdraw from the University e) if 120 credits at level 4 or above have been passed, the student may be considered for the award of a Certificate of Higher Education.
+- where the stage mark is below 20%; - where a student has undertaken none of the required reassessment.

+e) where the student has not met the requirements to proceed having had three opportunities to undertake the assessment for a module, he/she would be required to withdraw from the University.

+f) if 120 credits at level 4 or above have been passed, the student may be considered for the award of a Certificate of Higher Education.